trpc-group/trpc-cpp/docs/en/setup_env.md

 ## Overview

-This article introduces how to setup the compilation and runtime environment for tRPC Cpp.
+This article introduces how to setup the development environment for tRPC-Cpp.

 ## Summary of Environmental Requirements